 There are three primary ways in which things are sold: vending, clerks and sales pros.
-If you’re a sales professional, you need sales skills.
+How do you know which combination of styles will work for your business?
+It may be that all of them are right for your offering.
+Vending relies on traffic and marketing strength.
+Clerks rely on strong displays, foot traffic, and marketing.
+If you’re a sales professional, you need sales skills and marketing support.

 When things are displayed, and all or most of the transaction takes place without interacting with a person.
 This is true of vending machines, online sales, and grocery stores to name a few.
 People are versed in the product and in their particular needs, and can/will make purchases without additional information about features and benefits.